tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP-04-Installing-MetaMask.md

 Open the lesson slides, move to the "Installing MetaMask" section, and highlight the following:

-* MetaMask is a web browser extension that allows you to run Ethereum dApps right in your browser without running a full Ethereum node.
+* MetaMask is a web browser extension that allows you to run an Ethereum decentralized application (dApp) right in your browser without running a full Ethereum node.

 * We are going to use MetaMask to run our dApps and make transfers to our blockchains.